Julie Chrisley: Indictment and conviction

 In August 2019, the Chrisleys were indicted on 12 counts including conspiracy to commit bank fraud and tax evasion.
 Following a three-week trial, a federal jury found both guilty on all counts in June 2022.
 On November 21, 2022, Julie was sentenced to seven years in prison, probation and US$17.8 million restitution, while Todd received 12 years.
 They reported to prison in January 2023 and filed notices of appeal the same month.

 Appeals

 On June 21, 2024, a three-judge panel of the Eleventh Circuit upheld the convictions but ruled that Julie’s sentencing guidelines had been miscalculated, remanding her case for resentencing.
 At a September 25, 2024, hearing the district court imposed the same 84-month term.

 Presidential pardon

 On May 27, 2025, Donald Trump told the Chrisleys’ adult children in a publicly released phone call that he intended to issue full presidential pardons for both parents, saying he hoped to “finish the paperwork within 24 hours.”
 A White House statement later that day confirmed the pardons had been signed.
 Chrisley and her husband were released from prison hours after the Trump pardon.

+Post-prison work

+In 2026, Julie and Todd competed in season 14 of The Masked Singer as "Croissants".
+They were eliminated in the season 14 premiere alongside David Ortiz as "Googly Eyes", but were not fully unmasked until the beginning of the next episode.